saeed-asle/TextClassification/README.md

 Ensure you have the necessary libraries installed.
 You can install them using pip:

-    pip install tensorflow numpy matplotlib nltk Download NLTK stopwords if needed:
+    pip install tensorflow numpy matplotlib nltk

+Download NLTK stopwords if needed:

     import nltk
     nltk.download('stopwords')

+Run the provided code to train the model and make predictions on new text data.

+# Dependencies
+  * tensorflow: For building and training the neural network.
+  * numpy: For numerical operations.
+  * matplotlib: For plotting training results.
+  * nltk: For natural language processing tasks.

+# Output
+The model outputs predictions for the input text data, classifying articles into the predefined categories.